duzzisantos/software-estimation-unbiased/README.md

 As task/work time logs are recorded, they are passed through Machine Learning models like TensorFlow - which is used to perform multilinear regression, and Scikit-Learn which is applied here to perform time-series forecasts using historical work/task time logs.

-These trained data are stored as batch data, to enable client view trained data from the past - with the view of detecting anomalies or deviations in the prediction as well as investigating the casues for such deviations (which might be outside of the application data's scope.
-Think - what if there was a layoff, or staff were stationed in other proejcts - thus prolonging the time required to deliver well known tasks?).
+These trained data are stored as batch data, to enable client view trained data from the past - with the view of detecting anomalies or deviations in the prediction as well as investigating the causes (which might be outside of the application data's scope.
+Think - what if there was a layoff, or staff were stationed to other projects - thus prolonging the time required to deliver well-known tasks?).

-Using scheduing features, data is retrained every fortnight - although the interval may differ across users.
+Using scheduling features, data is retrained every fortnight - although the interval may differ across users.
 Some might train daily, and others weekly - it is up to the user to decide what their policy is.

 ## Tools used